Got a question about Datchet's Neighbourhood Plan?

 RBWM put out a call to landowners for available sites and the Datchet sites were among those put forward.
 Significant development is proposed in urban areas of Maidenhead but, in order to meet the full housing quota set by government, RBWM has also considered sites in the Green Belt.

 A Green Belt Analysis of the available sites was carried out and RBWM used this information to determine which Green-Belt sites they would be prepared to relinquish to meet the housing needs.
 The Datchet sites are among these.
 Development on the Green Belt is not permitted so government approval is needed for these sites to be taken out of the Green Belt.
-This approval will be sought when the Borough Local Plan is submitted to the Secretary of State for examination.
+This approval was sought when the Borough Local Plan was submitted to the Secretary of State for examination.

 If, at some point, a River Thames Scheme flood relief channel is built from Datchet to Teddington, that may also affect the future flood-risk assessment of some sites.